drazioti/ntru/README.md

 In the code (attack.py) there is an option in the function ```the_attack(.)``` to set ```flag=2```, then the code will use the reduced matrix from the file in the directory ```reduced_matrices/``` it and will not compute LLL reduction on it.

-In [appendix.ipynb](./appendix.ipynb) there is  Fpylll code that checks suitable values (N,q,y) that satisfy the hypotheses of the Theorem.
+In [appendix.ipynb](./appendix.ipynb) there is  Fpylll code that checks suitable values (N,q,y) that satisfy the hypotheses of
+Proposition.